 Here are some of them:

-You get your eye health improved
+You may protect your eye health

 You obtain enough protein with essential amino acids